vitorm04/docs.pt-br/docs/visual-basic/programming-guide/language-features/operators-and-expressions/comparison-operators.md

  No exemplo anterior, `If a IsNot b` é equivalente a `If Not a Is b` .

 ### <a name="comparing-object-type"></a>Comparando tipo de objeto

- Você pode testar se um objeto é de um tipo específico com a `TypeOf` expressão.... `Is` A sintaxe é mostrada a seguir:
+ Você pode testar se um objeto é de um tipo específico com a `TypeOf` expressão.... `Is` A sintaxe dela é a seguinte:

  `TypeOf <objectexpression> Is <typename>`